 - Of course if it sounds too good to be true, it probably is.

-There are some key steps you should take to reduce the risk to your organization and your employees, particularly as you move to remote working:
+There are some key steps you should take to reduce the risk to your organization and your employees, according to KPMG and some other experts.:

 - Raise awareness amongst your team warning them of the heightened risk of COVID-19 themed phishing attacks